1nakatan/EEG_electrodes_with_coiled-spring_prongs/README.md

 ![PAINT](https://github.com/1nakatan/omake/blob/master/img2.jpg "Cpnductive paste painting")

 # CAUTION
 It is very rare to succeed in the first printing.
-So, if you fail, try again with different print settings and resin temperature.
+If you fail, try again with different print settings (such as exposure time or bottom exposure time) and resin temperature.
 The published electrode structures, dimensions and print settings are optimized for  [blu by Siraya Tech](https://siraya.tech/products/blu-by-siraya-tech-for-lcd-resin-printers-1kg).
-If it does not print well, try changing the exposure time or bottom exposure time values.
-If the exposure time is too long, the print may become too thick, as shown below, and the print may not perform as it should.
+If the exposure time is too long, the print may become too thick as shown below.

 ![ERROR](https://github.com/1nakatan/omake/blob/master/img3.jpg "Exposure time is too long")